LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

    // <br />John Doe

 Additional pair parameters and keyword parameters can be used to generate more complex searches.
-These techniques are documented in the following section on :ref:`searching-operators`.
+These techniques are documented in the section :ref:`searching-operators` later in this chapter.

 Search a Database Using Visitor-Supplied Values